hzz0024/hzz0024.github.io/_posts/2020/2020-08-30-MAF_evaluation.markdown

 Overall, it sounds the original methods for mafs data creation are correct.
 It would be interesting to test the results from -domajorminor 5 -domaf 2 settings.

-I also asked questions related [here](https://github.com/ANGSD/angsd/issues/342).
+I also asked questions [here](https://github.com/ANGSD/angsd/issues/342).
 I look farward to hearing some thoughts about the best way to approach allele frequency values.